psychemedia/sin-eater-resources/resources/NQORG_origins_notes_queries.md

 ADVERSARIA,

-[In our Prospectus we spoke of Notes anp Querris becoming everybody's common-place book.
-The following very friendly letter from an unknown correspondent, G. J.K., urges us to carry out such an arrangement.
+[In our Prospectus we spoke of Notes and Queries becoming everybody's common-place book.
+The following very friendly letter from an unknown correspondent, G. J.K., urges us to carry out such an arrangement.]

 Sir,—-I beg leave to forward you a contribution for your " Notes and Queries," a periodical which is, I conceive, likely to do a vast deal of good by bringing literary men of all shades of opinion into closer juxtaposition than they have hitherto been.